troychaplin/priority-plus-nav-block/README.md

 - ✅ **Bidirectional Transforms** - Easy conversion between standard navigation and priority navigation
 - ✅ **Customizable "More" Button** - Choose label text and icon style
 - ✅ **Responsive by Design** - Uses ResizeObserver for smooth, performant resizing
+- ✅ **Core Navigation Integration** - Automatically detects and respects "Open submenus on click" setting
+- ✅ **Smart Mobile Detection** - Automatically disables on mobile/hamburger mode to avoid conflicts
+- ✅ **Submenu Accordions** - Items with submenus in the dropdown become accessible accordions
 - ✅ **Accessible** - Proper ARIA attributes and keyboard support (Escape to close)
 - ✅ **Block Theme Ready** - Full support for block themes with alignment, spacing, and color controls
+- ✅ **Multiple Blocks** - Use multiple Priority+ Navigation blocks on the same page
 - ✅ **Future-Proof** - Since it wraps core navigation, it benefits from WordPress core updates

 ## Installation